toebeann/BepInEx.SupermarketSimulator/README.md

 To use BepInEx plugins and patchers together with MelonLoader mods and plugins, you should [uninstall MelonLoader](https://github.com/LavaGang/MelonLoader.Installer/blob/master/README.md#how-to-un-install-melonloader) (if applicable), then install this pack following [the instructions below](#installation).

-Then, simply follow [the below instructions for installing mods](#installing-mods) to have mods made for both BepInEx and MelonLoader running side-by-side!

 ## Installation

 > [!TIP]\